avaneev/prvhash/README.md

 		v ^= prvhash_core64( &Seed, &lcg, &Hash );
 ```

+A similar approach is to simply skip the next generated random number, but it
+is slightly less secure.
+It is likely that PRVHASH's k-equidistribution is
+implicitly secure.

 ## TPDF Dithering ##

 The core hash function can be used to implement a "statistically-good" and